 Birkenstock’s sandals feature a cork sole and a contoured foot bed developed with “flexible rubber insoles that could be inserted into commercially made shoes to create a comfortable foot bed.”
 Apparently, this was a revelation to women who expected their shoes to be tight and uncomfortable.

-The Daily News lists Kim and Khloe Kardashian and mom Kris Jenner, Jessica Simpson, Victoria Beckham, Jennifer Lopez, Eva Longoria, and Heidi Klum as Birken fans, often showing them sporting their collections of different color bags.
+The New York Daily News lists Kim and Khloe Kardashian and mom Kris Jenner, Jessica Simpson, Victoria Beckham, Jennifer Lopez, Eva Longoria, and Heidi Klum as Birken fans, often showing them sporting their collections of different color bags.
 And a star-studded list including celebrities, Leighton Meester, Uma Thurman, Vanessa Hudgens, Zoe Kravitz, Drew Barrymore, Candice Swanepoel, and Heidi Klum all wear Birkenstocks.

 Carrying a Birken Bag suggests the user is wealthy, tasteful, and refined.
 Walking in Birkenstocks suggests their wearer is hip, trendy, left-leaning, and health conscious.